xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 title: Announcing React Native Line v2!
 date: 2020-10-30 10:00:00
 author: Emiliano Botti
-excerpt: "We are happy to announce a React Native Line new version.
-In this blog we introduce every new functionality and share technical decisions we made."
+excerpt: "Connecting to Line SDK from a React Native app?
+We're super excited to announce a new React Native Line version.
+In this blog we introduce every new functionality and share all technical decisions we made."
 tags: [React Native Line, React Native, LineSDK, Xmartlabs]
 category: development
 author_id: emi